KotaAoyama/Baby-api/README.md

 So firstlly download Postgresql in your computer and create a new database named `world_baby`.

 Git clone or download the code and run `psql -d world_baby -f data/insertBabies.sql` inside `cc11-project.api-service-solo` directory.

-Open the `public/index.html` file in a browser.
+And then Open the `public/index.html` file in a browser.

 ### Country Code